Akascape/CTkRadarChart/README.md

 root = customtkinter.CTk()

-# some labels that are shown at each axis
+# Some labels that are shown at each axis
 labels = ['Speed', 'Reliability', 'Comfort', 'Safety', 'Efficiency', 'Capacity']

 # Create the RadarChart instance